-- Asian elephants generally live in groups of six to seven females, and the oldest female elephant leads the pack.
+- This elephant species generally live in groups of six to seven females, and the oldest female elephant leads the pack.
 The oldest female is termed the matriarch.

 - Asian elephant habitats are primarily found in the forested regions of countries in Southeast Asia, including India, Myanmar, Cambodia, Laos, and Thailand.

 - The three subspecies of Asian elephants are Indian, Sri Lankan, and Sumatran.

 - This elephant species is protected under Schedule I of the Wildlife Protection Act, 1972.

 - India hosts the largest number of Asian elephants.
 The total number of Asian elephants found in the Indian subcontinent is around 28,000.